 Follow the ”Getting Started” Guide

-With the foundational planning complete and you can start comprehensively planning your event.
+Now that the basics are completed, you can start comprehensively planning your event.
 You’ll see a short on-screen guide that will make sure you complete each essential step.
-As you progress in your planning the completed steps will be checked, to help you keep track of your progress.
+As you progress in your planning, the completed steps will be checked off to help you keep track of your progress.
 Once you’re done, or you’ve had enough of the guide, simply dismiss it and continue as usual.

 Configure General Settings

-Take a minute to review system settings to see if they suit your needs:
+Take a minute to review the system settings and verify that they suit your needs: